AnAlgorithm/bork-bork-bork/README.md

 # Bork, bork, bork.
-A hilarious program that translates on-screen text to Google's "bork bork bork' language
+A hilarious program that translates text in a file to Google's "bork bork bork' language.